P24L/at-protocol-bookmark-lexicon/README.md

 ## Overview

-This repository contains the official lexicon definitions for the `app.hyber-limit` bookmark system, enabling users to:
+This repository contains the official lexicon definitions for the `app.hyper-limit` bookmark system, enabling users to:

 - 📌 Save and organize web bookmarks with full data ownership
 - 🔒 Create private, encrypted bookmarks with client-side encryption